Real-4339/UDTP/Documentation/doc.md

 ### Error simulation

 My protocol can simulate errors, like packet loss, packet corruption, packet duplication.
-It can be done by changing the config file*.
+It can be done by changing the config files*.

 1. Packet loss - by that i mean, that on sender side, i wont send some packets once.

 2. Packet corruption - by that i mean, that on sender side, i will change some bits in packet.
 (CRC16 will not match)

 3. Packet duplication - by that i mean, that on sender side, i will send some packets twice.

+## Specification

+...